I did the sanding.

 Should be able to complete the wiring today and tested.

-Then I can grease up and install all 5 O-ring and the 1 cup seal in to the rear end cap.
+Then I can grease up and install all 5 O-ring and the 1 cup seal in

 Water Testing.